dbproff/GettingAndCleaningData/code_book.md

 ## Dataset structure

-**tidyData** the dataset contains the data for the transformed measurements of 10299 time windows in which six activities were pertformed by 30 subjects.
+**tidyData**  contains the data measurements of 10299 time windows in which six activities were pertformed by 30 subjects.
 The transormations performed on the selected measurements are the mean and standard deviation of the sensors measurements.
-The resulting dataset is a 10299 x 81 dataframe of 10299 obsevations and 81 variables, includig 79 features
+The resulting dataset is a 10299 x 68 dataframe of 10299 obsevations and 68 variables, includig 66 features
 ```{r}
 > 		str(tidyData)
 'data.frame':	10299 obs. of  68 variables: